 May be available for right homeEllister Islay Sea Princess rising 7yo cream dun mare

 With breeding operations suspended for 2 seasons it made sense to get Islay backed and offer her for sale.
 I am delighted to report that she took to the backing process very fast and was hacking out alone (with a walking companion for road sections but who can't keep up with her on foot after that!) and at all paces within a month.
 She was turned away for winter and has not been in ridden work since due to circumstances.
 I am not desperate to sell her as she can be bred to my stallion when required, but I thought she'd enjoy more ridden work at present while not required for breeding and my guess is that she'd be a great allrounder before long.
-Islay is not the biggest pony and will almost certainly remain under 14'0 at maturity - she is 13'2 at present.
+Islay is not the biggest pony and will almost certainly remain well under 14'0 at maturity - she is 13'2 at present.
 She would be a lovely forward going and well mannered hack for a small adult or enthusiastic teenager, someone that wants to ride alone or in company, or show at local/county level where she would be in the smalls ridden breed classes. £2300ovno

 Latest photo Oct 12: